brunomoleta/cautious-octo-spork/README.md

 ### The challenge

-- Build a user card using Javascript to create it's tags and embedded texts.
-At first it was given a base HTML to work on.
-I decided to put all this data on arrays so I could work exclusively on Javascript.
+- Build a user card using Javascript to create tags and embedded texts.
+At first, it's given a base HTML to work on.
+I put all this data on arrays to work exclusively on Javascript.

 ### Screenshot